All Episodes

 What a great opportunity she had.

-Forced to live derogatory Comments about black people.
+Forced with derogatory comments about black people.

 We don't make derogatory comments about black people.

-We have derogatory comments about liberals.
+We make derogatory comments about liberals.

-According to her Facebook page, Bridget Nickerson's Boyd Nickerson Boyd's favorite TV shows are Chris Matthews and Rachel Maddow.
+According to her Facebook page, Bridget Nickerson's Boyd, Nickerson Boyd's favorite TV shows are Chris Matthews and Rachel Maddow.

 No surprise there.

-So I don't know about Jerry Springer, he's not mentioned.
+So I don't know about Jerry Springer.

 Wouldn't doubt it, though.